srivinod/angular-forms-basic/README.md

 # Angular-forms
-Experimenting with angular forms, validations and all about angular forms.
+Experimenting with angular forms, this is a basic form which interacts with single input field.